 We aim to build a sustainable forest economy rooted in secure tenure, strong community institutions, and market-linked bamboo and seasonal forest product (SFP) value chains.

-We facilitate the acquisition of tenure rights for local communities through technology-enabled, large-scale implementation of Community Forest Rights (CFR), enable aggregation at scale, and establish strong market linkages for bamboo by developing value chains within CFR landscapes, aligning communities, government, and industry.
+We facilitate the acquisition of tenure rights for local communities through technology-enabled, large-scale implementation of Community Forest Rights (CFR).
+We also support aggregation at scale and strengthen bamboo value chains within CFR landscapes to connect forest-dependent communities directly with government and industry partners.

 Alluri Sitarama Raju (ASR)